PurpleRadish42/full-stack---donation/README.md

 # 🌟 Donation Website for 4 Cities 🌍

 Welcome to our **Donation Website**!
 This project is a platform designed to connect donors with meaningful causes across **4 cities**.
-With robust backend support, seamless email integrations, and user-friendly features, this project showcases the power of Flask, MySQL, and modern APIs. 🚀
+With robust backend support, seamless email integrations, and user-friendly features, this project showcases the power of Flask, MySQL. 🚀

 ---